Cleveland State visits Green Bay following Roy's 34-point performance

 Green Bay, Wisconsin; Saturday, 3 p.m.
 EST

-BOTTOM LINE: Green Bay plays Cleveland State after Anthony Roy scored 34 points in Green Bay's 84-75 loss to the IUPUI Jaguars.
+BOTTOM LINE: Green Bay hosts Cleveland State after Anthony Roy scored 34 points in Green Bay's 84-75 loss to the IUPUI Jaguars.

-The Phoenix have gone 1-2 at home.
+The Phoenix have gone 1-2 in home games.
 Green Bay is 2-3 when it wins the turnover battle and averages 11.7 turnovers per game.

-The Vikings are 0-1 against Horizon League opponents.
-Cleveland State has a 1-5 record in games decided by 10 points or more.
+The Vikings are 0-1 in conference matchups.
+Cleveland State is third in the Horizon League scoring 34.2 points per game in the paint led by Dylan Arnett averaging 7.7.

-Green Bay scores 75.2 points, 6.2 more per game than the 69.0 Cleveland State allows.
-Cleveland State averages 3.8 made 3-pointers per game this season, 5.6 fewer made shots on average than the 9.4 per game Green Bay allows.
+Green Bay averages 10.2 made 3-pointers per game, 3.2 more made shots than the 7.0 per game Cleveland State gives up.
+Cleveland State averages 3.8 made 3-pointers per game this season, 5.6 fewer made shots on average than the 9.4 per game Green Bay gives up.

+The Phoenix and Vikings face off Saturday for the first time in conference play this season.

+TOP PERFORMERS: Roy averages 5.0 made 3-pointers per game for the Phoenix, scoring 28.0 points while shooting 45.0% from beyond the arc.

 Tevin Smith is averaging 12.2 points and 1.6 steals for the Vikings.